Ender-Development/EmbersRekindled/COMPATIBILITY.md

 - redirect all calls from the old `RegistryManager` to `ItemRegiser`

 ## [Emberforged](https://www.curseforge.com/minecraft/mc-mods/emberforged)
+- prior version `2.0.0`
   - redirect all calls from the old `RegistryManager` to `FluidRegister`, `ItemRegiser` and `BlockRegiser`
   - respect my fluid to ingot ratio when creating its recipes
+- after version `2.0.0`
+  - Emberforged now depends on our Embers fork
+  - that means it's now compatible out of the box
+- mixins will automatically disable themselves if Emberforged is version `2.0.0` or higher

 ## [Embers' Construct](https://www.curseforge.com/minecraft/mc-mods/embersconstruct)
 - redirect all calls from the old `RegistryManager` to `ItemRegiser` and `BlockRegiser`